 We’re all well over a year into online meetings taking over our schedules, with about half of remote professionals expressing exhaustion from daily conference calls.
 And just as we have adapted to this new reality of doing business, so too have annual conferences, seminars, and symposiums.

 What used to be an opportunity to shake up the workday and meet new people has become a rote aspect of another day online.
 There are no longer auditoriums of like-minded professionals, no welcome packets to jostle into a day bag, and no business cards to collect while waiting for your next session.
+Virtual conferences present a unique set of challenges, but also a wealth of opportunities to think creatively.

 At Packed with Purpose, we often talk to event organizers who seek to recreate those connections in their online events and, we’ve seen the successes when they get it really right.
 Ever the creators, event organizers are finding innovative new ways to replicate the in-person experience in the homes of attendees, speakers, and sponsors.
 And they’re using the simple power of gift-giving to do it.